Harry Hurst: Loss against reigning NBA world lightweight champion Sammy Angott, June 1941

 Hurst entered his June 1941 bout with NBA lightweight champion Sammy Angott with 23 professional fights.
 Though he dropped a ten-round decision in the non-title bout, his competitive showing against the world champion significantly elevated his standing in the division.
 By September, he entered the National Boxing Association's lightweight ratings.

 Second title match with Dave Castilloux, September 1941

 In the Castilloux-Hurst rematch for the lightweight title on September 25, 1941, Hurst lost the 10-round bout at the Montreal Forum by unanimous decision.

+He held the ninth position among lightweights in The Ring magazine's 1941 annual ratings.

 When he joined the Royal Canadian Air Force in March 1942, Hurst held the number four lightweight ranking globally during World War II.
 The air force's disapproval of boxing prevented him from fighting throughout his three-and-a-half-year stint as a PT instructor in England, unlike navy or army personnel who could continue developing through service bouts.

 Over the span of a month in 1946, Hurst recorded back-to-back wins against Lenny Mancini.